Cydhra/coraxlib/docs/pll_utree_t.md

                                   unsigned int * trav_size);
 ```

 Creates a list of nodes from a traversal, starting at `root`.
-The order of the
-traversal can be controlled with the `traversal` arguement, which accepts either
+The order of the traversal can be controlled with the
-`PLL_TREE_TRAVERSE_POSTORDER` or `PLL_TREE_TRAVERSE_PREORDER`.
+`traversal` argument, which accepts either `PLL_TREE_TRAVERSE_POSTORDER` or `PLL_TREE_TRAVERSE_PREORDER`.
 The callback
-function controls which nodes are traversed by returning `PLL_SUCESS` for a
-node node which should be added to the outbuffer.
-If `PLL_FAILURE` is returned
+function controls which nodes are traversed by returning `true` for a node node which should be added to `outbuffer`.
-instead, then the traversal is halted for that subtree, and the node which
-returned it is not added to the outbuffer. `trav_size` is an outparameter.
+If `false` is returned instead, then the traversal is halted for that subtree, and the node which returned it is not
+added to `outbuffer`.
+By doing this the traversal of the tree can be halted early, which is useful for partial
-Returns `PLL_SUCCESS` on a traversal without errors, and `PLL_FAILURE` if there
+traversals. `trav_size` is an out parameter.
+Returns `PLL_SUCCESS` on a traversal without errors, and `PLL_FAILURE` if
-was an error.
+there was an error.

+If a full traversal is desired, the callback should return `true` for all inputs.

+The intended use of this function is to build a traversal buffer, which is to be used in later computations.
+For
+example, the `outbuffer` parameter is used to build the operations for likelihood computations (see
+`pll_utree_create_operations`).
+The function will fail if `nullptr` is passed in for `outbuffer`.
+If the behavior of
+this function is needed, but the buffer is not needed, please use `pll_utree_traverse_apply`.

 ------